-A fence or GARDEN WALL, 20 to 40 inches in height, is permitted along the front and the COMMON LOT LINES of the dooryard along both Type A and Type B street frontages.
+A fence of Garden Wall, 20 to 40 inches in height, is permitted along the front and the common lot lines of the dooryard along both Type A and Type B street frontages.

-2. Parking and Accessory UNIT (maximum 650 square feet) uses are permitted in the BUILDABLE AREA at the rear of the lot.
+2. Parking and ACCESSORY UNIT (maximum 650 square feet) uses are permitted in the BUILDABLE AREA at the rear of the lot.